Suchir Balaji: Skepticism and calls for further investigation

 Despite the preliminary statements from San Francisco authorities describing the death as a suicide, the circumstances of the death and an initial lack of detailed information from authorities led to widespread speculation and conspiracy theories suggesting Balaji had been deliberately silenced before he could testify against OpenAI.

-Prior to the official autopsy report being released in February, doubts were raised by Balaji's parents about the cause of his death.
+Prior to the official autopsy report being released in February 2025, doubts were raised by Balaji's parents about the cause of his death.
 They campaigned publicly to raise awareness of what they claimed was an inaccurate verdict from San Francisco authorities.
 Among other factors for their claim, they described Balaji's mood as "cheerful" about two weeks prior to his death and the "lack of a suicide note [as well as] blood spatter anomalies" in his apartment.
 His parents announced in December 2024 that they had hired private investigators and had a second autopsy performed.
 They said that this showed evidence of homicide, claiming that Balaji was shot "in the back of the head from an angle at which he could not have shot himself", although they did not provide a copy of the autopsy and their lawyer said he "would not characterize it as conclusively proving murder".
 The official autopsy released by the OCME describes a front-to-back and downward bullet travel path.

-Claims of foul play gained momentum after Elon Musk (who has publicly feuded with OpenAI CEO Sam Altman) stated that the death "doesn't seem like a suicide" in response to a tweet by Balaji's mother.
-In January, Tucker Carlson discussed the death with Balaji's mother on his podcast.
-On the same day, Silicon Valley Congressman Ro Khanna called for a "full and transparent investigation" into the cause of death.
+Claims of foul play gained momentum after Elon Musk, who has publicly feuded with OpenAI CEO Sam Altman, stated in December 2024 that the death "doesn't seem like a suicide" in response to a tweet by Balaji's mother.
+In January 2025, Tucker Carlson discussed the death with Balaji's mother on his podcast.
+On the same day, Congressman Ro Khanna called for a "full and transparent investigation" into the cause of death.
 San Francisco Supervisor Jackie Fielder said she was "concerned" about the circumstances of Balaji's death.

-Fortune magazine attributes the parents' actions to a sincere desire to understand what has happened to their only son.
+In an article prior to the release of the official autopsy, Fortune attributed the parents' actions to a sincere desire to understand what has happened to their only son.
 The magazine interviewed several of Balaji's friends, who shared the parents' confusion and grief.
-The article cites Daren Firestone, an "attorney who works regularly with whistleblowers," who said whistleblowers often experience loneliness and doubt, can be under "enormous pressure," and may come to feel the "world is against [them]."
-Fortune also emphasized that "Balaji wasn’t divulging any previously unknown inside information about the company" and, comparing the controversy to the John Barnett case, states that the parents' actions had fueled speculation on the internet.
+The article cited Daren Firestone, an "attorney who works regularly with whistleblowers", who said whistleblowers often experience loneliness and doubt, can be under "enormous pressure", and may come to feel the "world is against [them]".
+Fortune also emphasized that "Balaji wasn’t divulging any previously unknown inside information about the company".
+Fortune and The Nation compared the controversy to the John Barnett case, and stated that the parents' actions had fueled speculation on the internet.